NEW YORK TIMES BESTSELLER

 Available everywhere books are sold; audiobook read by me

-UK edition here; forthcoming in twelve additional languages.
+UK edition here; available or forthcoming in 20+ additional languages.

 Read a review in The New Yorker here.